divio/divio-cloud-docs/how-to/django-create-deploy.rst

     uvicorn==0.11.8
     gunicorn==20.0.4

-You may have Python components of your own that need to be added.
+Check that the version of Django is correct, and include any other Python components required by your project.

 Local container orchestration with ``docker-compose.yml``